Wilson heats up, defense strong as Broncos beat Texans, 16-9

 Two close-range McManus field goals and a strong defensive performance kept the Broncos in it here Sunday, but decidedly underdog Houston Texans still led 9-6 entering the fourth quarter.
 It would have been 9-9 late in the third quarter but a 54-yard field goal by McManus was wiped out by a delay-of-game penalty.
 With hometown boos ringing in his ears, Hackett decided to punt it away rather than attempt a 59-yard field goal in such a closely-contested game.

-He got off to a sluggish start.
-He was just 6 of 19 for 93 yards in the first half, then threw an interception that was bobbled off receiver Sutton's hands to start the second half.
-The turnover helped the Texans move into their own failed goal-to-go situation, settling for a third Ka'imi Fairbairn field goal and a 9-6 lead.

-Wilson did draw three pass interference penalties and a defensive holding infraction against the Texans’ secondary in the first half.
-Still, the Broncos’ offense through its first 1 ½ games has managed just 22 points.

-To date, the Broncos’ season has been about their goal-to-go slump.
-After failing three times in those opportunities Monday at Seattle, the Broncos had first-and-goal at the 2 thanks to a 42-yard pass interference penalty receiver Courtland Sutton drew on Houston rookie cornerback Derek Stingley Jr.
+After failing three times in goal-to-go opportunities Monday at Seattle, the Broncos had first-and-goal at the 2 thanks to a 42-yard pass interference penalty Sutton drew on Houston rookie cornerback Derek Stingley Jr.

 He made it but the home crowd booed the offense’s failure to score a touchdown.